Rick DiPietro: Professional

 On January 8, 2010, DiPietro returned from injury in a 4–3 loss to the Dallas Stars.
 His last start of 2010 came against the Carolina Hurricanes on February 6.
 He earned his fifth loss in seven starts, as the Islanders fell 3–1.
 On February 13, he was listed as day-to-day with the flu, and less than a month later, swelling in his left-knee caused him to be placed on the injured reserve list effective March 2, 2010; he did not return for the rest of the season.

-DiPietro started the 2010–11 season apparently healthy and worked in a "platoon" tandem with Dwayne Roloson.
-On December 21, 2010, he was placed on injured reserve, however, due to knee swelling.
-He returned in December, though due to the strong play of Roloson, he was primarily used as a backup.
-He made his first start since returning on December 29 in a game against the Pittsburgh Penguins.
-DiPietro and the Islanders defeated Pittsburgh in a 2–1 shootout decision behind the sharp play of DiPietro.
+DiPietro started the 2010–11 season apparently healthy and worked in a "platoon" tandem with Dwayne Roloson, but was placed on injured reserve due to knee swelling on December 21, 2010.
+He returned in the same month, but primarily as a backup since Roloson was playing well.
+He made his first start since returning on December 29 in a game against the Pittsburgh Penguins, in which DiPietro led the Islanders to victory over Pittsburgh in a 2–1 shootout decision.
 On December 31, the Islanders traded Roloson to the Tampa Bay Lightning, confirming the starting job for DiPietro.
-On February 2, 2011, In his first game against the Penguins since his shootout win, DiPietro engaged in a rare "goaltender fight" against Pittsburgh's Brent Johnson in the final seconds of the game.
-He suffered a concussion and was knocked out and had his jaw broken by a single punch to the face by Johnson.
-The injuries kept him off the ice for weeks.
+On February 2, 2011, in his first game against the Penguins since his shootout win, DiPietro engaged in a rare "goaltender fight" against Pittsburgh's Brent Johnson in the final seconds of the game.
+DiPietro took a single punch to the face that knocked him unconscious, inflicted a concussion, and broke his jaw.
 It is not known if the knee swelling was from the fight or another reason.
 DiPietro returned shortly to finish the season, wearing the old helmet and cage combo worn by former Islanders goaltender Chris Osgood.

 The start of the 2011–12 season featured DiPietro in a three-way tandem with Al Montoya and Evgeni Nabokov.
 Due to a strong pre-season and his performances in DiPietro's absence the previous year, Montoya started the first two games and DiPietro was the backup.
 During practice for the Islanders' third game, DiPietro took a hard shot to his mask from Brian Rolston, which concussed him and sidelined him indefinitely.
 DiPietro returned to action in late October, returning to the more conventional one piece goaltender mask he sported for the majority of his career.
 On November 5, 2011, DiPietro made 25 saves to earn his first win of the 2011–12 season.
 Shortly after, he injured his groin and was again out indefinitely; he later required surgery to repair a hernia in the area, sidelining him for the remainder of the season.